Table of Contents

 Favicon

-The mobile logo will be used when the web portal is added into a smartphone's home screen.
-Any changes to the mobile logo will not automatically change logo in the smartphone's home screen as this is cached in the phone.
-The user will need to delete and resave the web app into their home screen.
+Any changes to the mobile logo will not automatically change the logo on smartphones' home screens, as this is cached in the phone.
+The user will need to delete and resave the web app to their home screen.

 Colour Theming